-These awards offer assistance to emerging, mid-career, and mature artists for specific, short-term projects.
+These awards offer assistance to emerging, mid-career, and mature artists for specific, short-term projects with a component of community outreach and a focus on the artists’ and/or communities economic development with the support of Opportunity Machine.

-Application Work Sessions: January and February 2023 (see schedule below)
+Office Hours: January and February 2024 (see schedule below)

 It is strongly encouraged that prospective applicants contact the Community Development Department to discuss project ideas prior to submitting an application.